schoero/eslint-plugin-readable-tailwind/docs/rules/sort-classes.md

 - `official`: Sort classes according to the official sorting order from tailwindcss.
 - `improved`: Same as `official` but also sorts by data-attributes.

+> [!NOTE]
+> If you also use [eslint-plugin-tailwindcss](https://github.com/francoismassart/eslint-plugin-tailwindcss) you should disable the rule [eslint-plugin-tailwindcss/classnames-order](https://github.com/francoismassart/eslint-plugin-tailwindcss/blob/master/docs/rules/classnames-order.md), and use this rule instead.
+Otherwise, the two rules may conflict with each other.

 ## Examples

 ```tsx